Manuel Lima: 2. Circles equal happiness

 In his second evolutionary explanation, Lima mentions the experiment conducted by psychologist John N. Bassili in 1978, where the faces of participants were painted black and subsequently covered in dozens of luminescent dots.
 Participants were then asked to express different emotions in order to better understand the visual contour of each sentiment.
 As Lima describes:

 while expressions of anger showed acute downward V shapes (angled eyebrows, cheeks, and chin), expressions of happiness were conveyed by expansive, outward curved patterns (arched cheeks, eyes, and mouth).
 In other words, happy faces resembled an expansive circle, while angry faces resembled a downward triangle.

 3. Spherical geometry of the eye

 In his third point, Lima hypothesizes on how the circular framing and spherical geometry of our visual field, which cause a distortion similar to a "fish-eye lens" or a "crystal ball", could further "reinforce our innate tendency toward all things circular".
 "Perhaps the brain prefers forms and contours that have a better fit within such a conditioned field of view." says Lima.

+In his fourth book, The New Designer: Rejecting Myths, Embracing Change (2023), published by MIT Press, Lima shifts focus from data visualization to the broader practice and responsibilities of design.
+The book is organized around a series of widely held assumptions about the design profession, which Lima describes as "myths", including the ideas that design is fundamentally a pursuit of perfection and that design exists solely in service of human users.

+Critical reception

+Stephen Few, a prominent figure in data visualization, reviewed Lima's Visual Complexity: Mapping Patterns of Information in 2009.
+While acknowledging Lima's "impressive" breadth of knowledge spanning multiple fields, Few critiqued the book for lacking practical guidance, noting that "network visualizations are notoriously difficult to fathom" and that the book "makes no attempt to describe their various strengths, weaknesses, or appropriate uses."
+Few concluded that those seeking "a comprehensive, accessible, and practical guide to network visualization must prolong the wait."

+Conversely, a review of Lima's later books The Book of Trees and The Book of Circles praised their historical scope and taxonomic organization, noting that "seeing a diagram from a hand-scribed manuscript next to an AI-generated image reinforces trees and circles as archetypes for structuring information."

 Recognition

-Lima was nominated by Creativity magazine as "one of the 50 most creative and influential minds of 2009" and was elected Fellow of the Royal Society of Arts (FRSA) in 2010.
-Lima was selected for the Innovative Entrepreneurship Award in the Portuguese Diaspora (Prémio Empreendedorismo Inovador na Diáspora Portuguesa) by the Portuguese President and was elected the curator for the Portuguese delegation at the London Design Biennale 2016.
+Lima has been described by Wired as "the man who turns data into art" and by Creativity magazine as "the Edward Tufte of the 21st Century."
+He was nominated by Creativity magazine as "one of the 50 most creative and influential minds of 2009" and was elected a Fellow of the Royal Society of Arts (FRSA) in 2010.
+He received the Innovative Entrepreneurship Award in the Portuguese Diaspora (Prémio Empreendedorismo Inovador na Diáspora Portuguesa) from the Portuguese President and was elected curator for the Portuguese delegation at the London Design Biennale 2016.